 I’m reminded of Noah and Abraham and Joseph and Job, from the Bible.
-They probably saw no end in sight in answer to their situations despite all they had to keep doing all along their journey.
+They probably saw no end in sight to their situations.
 But eventually they did see a positive answer to their toils and their prayers.

 Not Giving Up

 I think of missionaries who will go years and years without a single convert.
-Then eventually, because they kept going on and didn’t give up (even though they were discouraged more times than they could count), they saw a glimmer of hope.
-And hope was renewed and prayers were answered.
+Then eventually, because they kept going on and didn’t give up (despite continual discouragement), they saw a glimmer of hope.
+And hope was renewed; and prayers were answered.

 I’m also reminded of the many gold miners in the United States, years ago, who gave up JUST before they would have struck gold.
-History records how close they came to victory, but someone else received the benefit of their labor instead.
-They gave up JUST before the going got good.
+History records how close they came to victory.
+But someone else received the benefit of their labor instead.
+That’s because they gave up JUST before the going got good.

 What I Can Tell You